pokt-network/pocket-network-protocol/utility/README.md

 2. Account for both inflationary and deflationary economic scenarios
 3. Incentivize actors within the protocol through competing offerings and economic penalties
 4. Reward Servicers through a combination of quality of service, application demand volume, and services offered
-5. Constraint service capacity through a combination of time, volume and cost
+5. Constrain service capacity through a combination of time, volume and cost
 6. Account for gamification, collusion, and other attack vectors
 7. Enable Applications to gain permissionless Web3 access without maintaining their own infrastructure
 8. Enable Applications to optionally delegate trust to Gateways that ease the use of Web3 access